Members Login

 103

-Total UK11935100.014071100.0
+Total UK13343100.011761100.0

 N.B.
 Data includes Compact Tractors (<= 50 hp) and Agricultural tractors (> 50 hp)

-Data released after one year delay.
+Data released after one year delay due to the requirements of Competition Law.

 UK Agricultural Tractor Registrations (> 50hp)